Red-crowned crane: Interspecies interactions

-The red-crowned crane is a big-sized bird and there are no natural predators within their wintering ground.
-With their height averaging 1.5 m (5 ft), their large size deters most predators.
-As a result, red-crowned cranes often react indifferently to the presence of other birds such as small raptors; with harriers, falcons, owls, and usually buzzards being allowed to hunt small prey near a crane nest without any of these parties harassing each other.
-However, birds more likely to be egg or nest predators, such as corvids, some buzzards, and various eagles, are treated aggressively and are threatened until they leave the crane's territory.
-Mammalian carnivores, including red foxes, badgers, raccoon dogs, martens, and domestic dogs which pose a threat to eggs and chicks, are attacked immediately, with the parent cranes attempting to jab them in the flanks until the predators leave the vicinitly.
-These small predators do not present any danger to chicks in the presence of adults and are chased away by the crane without difficulty.
-Larger predators such as gray wolves and large dogs can be repelled by aggressive crane pairs.
+Red-crowned cranes have no natural predators within their wintering grounds, with their large size and height of roughly 1.5 m helping to deter most potential predators.
+As a result, red-crowned cranes are often indifferent to the presence of other birds or small raptors, with harriers, falcons, owls, and some buzzards being allowed to hunt small prey near a crane nest without any aggression from either party.
+However, birds more likely to be egg or nest predators, such as corvids, certain buzzards, and various eagles, are treated aggressively and are threatened until they leave the crane's territory.
+Mammalian carnivores that may pose a danger to chicks, such as Siberian weasels (Mustela sibirica), red foxes (Vulpes vulpes), Asian badgers (Meles leucurus), common raccoon dogs (Nyctereutes viverrinus), and domestic dogs (Canis familiaris), are attacked immediately, with the parent cranes attempting to jab them in the flanks until the predators leave the vicinity.
+However, these predators are generally not dangerous to chicks in the presence of adults, and are quickly chased away by the parent cranes without difficulty.
+Even larger canids, such as gray wolves (Canis lupus) and large dog breeds, can be repelled by aggressive crane pairs.

-Occasionally, losses at the nest occur to some of the above predators.
-Introduced American mink on Hokkaidō are one of the most successful predators of eggs and nestlings.
-Also, immature and unwary subadult or even adult cranes may be ambushed killed by red foxes in Japan and leopard cats in South Korea, though this is rare reports, especially with adults.
-More often, these birds can easily defend themselves by using sharp beak or just fly away from danger.
+Occasionally, losses at the nest occur to some of the above predators, with introduced American minks on Hokkaidō being one of the most successful predators of eggs and chicks.
+Additionally, unwary subadult and adult cranes may be ambushed and killed by red foxes in Japan and leopard cats in South Korea.
+However, this is quite rare, especially with adults, as these birds can easily fly away or defend themselves using their sharp beaks.

 Smaller white-naped cranes often nest near red-crowned cranes, but competition between these species for food in a common nesting area is lessened due to the greater portion of vegetation in the white-naped crane's diet.
-In cases where interactions turn aggressive between white-naped and red-crowned cranes, red-crowned cranes are dominant, as expected due to their considerably larger size.
-As reported researchers trying to band or examine the cranes or their nest, this powerful species is considered mildly hazardous and prone to respond quickly with considerable aggression to being approached or handled by humans and are able to inflict painful injuries using both its kicking feet and dagger-like beak.
+In cases where interactions turn aggressive between white-naped and red-crowned cranes, red-crowned cranes are dominant due to their considerably larger size.
+As reported by researchers trying to band or examine the cranes or their nests, this species is considered mildly hazardous, and is prone to quickly responding aggressively to being approached or handled by humans.
+Red-crowned cranes are able to inflict painful injuries using their feet and their dagger-like beaks.